kalepail/stellar-quest-bounties/bounties/level-2/federation-server.md

 and verify the correct response according to the [federation] server documentation.
 The reviewer may ask a second person to sign up with their account to cross-verify.

-The reviewer should remove/alter their account-id and verify that the response changes.
+The reviewer should remove/alter their chosen address and verify that the response changes.

 The reviewer should delete their account and verify that login does not work anymore.

-Depending on the ID-provider the reviewer may on the ID-provider's side revoke access and check that login actually stops working on the federation-server UI.

 #### Submission Procedure

-Implement the deliverables described above and add to the bounty-issue
+- Implement the deliverables described above and add to the bounty-issue
   - a link to the repository (preferably a PR from implementation branch into base branch – even in your repo)
   - a link to the running application
   - the name of the domain that the federation-server is configured to (e.g. quest.stellar.org or <your-user-name>.github.io)

-Choose an open source license for the project place a file `LICENSE.md` in the repo showing the chosen license.
+- Choose an open source license for the project place a file `LICENSE.md` in the repo showing the chosen license.

-Add the URL of the deployed federation-server to the github-repo's 'about' section.
+- Add the URL of the deployed federation-server to the github-repo's 'about' section.

 ## Links